M\"obius transformation and a Cauchy family on the sphere: M obius transformation and a Cauchy family on

 \subsection{M\"obius transformation on $S^d$}

-The goal of this section is to discuss a subgroup of the M\"obius transformations (\ref{eq:mobius_r}) and investigate its association with the Cauchy family on $S^d$.
-The first step to achieve this is to consider the following function.
+\sk{The goal of this section is to discuss the M\"obius transformation $S^d \to S^d$, and to investigate its association with the Cauchy family~(\ref{eq:sphere_c}).
+The first step to achieve this is to consider the following function